pmanan2031-web/RISK-ALERT-CLASSIFIER-ML/README.md

     stratify=y
 )

-2. Missing Value Imputation
+4. Missing Value Handling

+Missing values are handled using:

 KNNImputer(n_neighbors=5)

-3. Feature Scaling
+5. Feature Scaling

 StandardScaler()

-The preprocessing is fitted on the training data and then applied to the test data.
+This produces a clean numerical feature matrix for the classification models.

-⚖️ Handling Class Imbalance
+⚖️ Class Imbalance Handling

-The notebook compares the baseline model with:
+The training data is imbalanced, with approximately:

+87.88% → Class 0

+12.12% → Class 1

+To investigate the effect of imbalance, the notebook compares:

 Random Under Sampling